InAppBlast/inappblast-android/README.md

 ## Tutorial

 1. Add library to project.
-	File -> Import… -> General -> Existing project into workspace.
+	File -> Import... -> General -> Existing project into workspace.
 	Select root directory of InAppBlast library by pressing Browse... button, then click on Finish button.
 	Now select in Package explorer Your project where you going to add InAppBlast library.
 On Eclipse menu bar Project -> Properties -> Android.
-	In Library section click on Add… button select InAppBlast library and press Ok button.
+	In Library section click on Add... button select InAppBlast library and press Ok button.
 	Now InAppBlast library added to the project.

 2. Library can be used in application with minimal API level 8.

+3. Get your <project_key> string (just drop us an email to hi@pushpanel.io to get your key).

-3. Create subclass of Application class.
+4. Create subclass of Application class.
 Override onCreate method and initialize AppBlast in this method.

 		public class MyApplication extends Application {
 			@Override